MartinBeech/TouchOSC-for-Bitwig/README.md

 ### Launcher
 -	Layout is per Bitwig’s *Arrange* view, with Scenes in columns and Tracks in rows.
 -	Playing clips are highlighted, queuing clips are shown with a border
--	Scene play (clicking on a scene’s name with play / queue all the clips in that scene)
+-	Scene play (clicking on a scene’s name will play / queue all the clips in that scene)
 -	Track stop (clicking on a track’s name will queue a stop for that track’s playing clip)
 -	Clip play (clicking on a clip will play / queue that clip)